-Allergic reactions from eating bananas is thought to be caused by chitinase, which is a plant derived enzyme made by the plant naturally to act as a defence against fungal attacks.
+Allergic reactions from eating bananas are thought to be caused by chitinase, which is a plant derived enzyme made by the plant and naturally acts as a defence against fungal attacks.

 Latex Food Syndrome is caused by the body confusing the proteins it encounters in food to that of latex proteins to which it is already sensitised.

 if you react to multiple foods in the cross reactivity section.

 Those with a sensitivity to chitinase may have linked allergies to foods which contain high levels of chitinase, like avocado, chestnuts, corn (maize), kiwi, papaya, pomegranate and tomatoes.

 If sensitised to ragweed pollen you may also have problems with melon, courgette, cucumber, and squash.

 45% of latex allergy sufferers are also allergic to bananas.

 Other foods containing thaumatin proteins are kiwi, chilli, peppers, apple, banana, cherry and peach.